Born November 27, 1936 in Charlottetown, James Vernon Handrahan did not start to play organized baseball until he was 15 years of age.

-For four years he received excellent training and instruction playing in Wellsville, New York in 1959 and 1960 (where he deveoped a great slider to complement his fastball), Eau Claire Wisconsin in 1961, and Bosie, Idaho in 1962, where he once struck out 19 against the Great Falls Montana Dodgers.
-After the 1962 baseball season Handrahan was drafted by the Kansas City Athletics of the American League.
+For four years he received excellent training and instruction.
+Playing in Wellsville, New York in 1959 (8 wins, 8 losses, 10 saves, where his roommate was Phil Niekro) and Wellsville and Eau Claire in 1960 (where he developed a great slider to complement his fastball, and where he was caught by Joe Torre).
+He returned to Eau Claire, Wisconsin in 1961 (2 wins, 9 losses 8 saves in a season ruined by a back muscle injury, where he was caught by Rico Carty), and Bosie, Idaho of the Pioneer League in 1962, where he once struck out 19 against the Great Falls Montana Dodgers.
+After the 1962 baseball season (13 wins, 14 losses, 241 strike-outs) Handrahan was drafted by the Kansas City Athletics of the American League.

-In 1963 he started for the Lewiston Broncs baseball team Lewiston, Idaho (a farm team) and was moved to Portland Oregon in June of 1963.
-In 1964, he pitched the first half of the baseball season with Kansas City Athletics of the American League.
+In 1963, Vern suffered a finger injury and had a poor spring training by his admission, but he started for the Lewiston Broncs in Idaho, (a farm team) and was moved to AAA Portland Oregon in June of 1963, after impressing against them in an exhibition game.
+In 1964, he pitched the first half of the baseball season with Kansas City Athletics of the American League, making his big league debut against the Detroit Tigers in April.
 That season with the big club saw him go 0-1 in 18 games, picking up a save, striking out 18, and finishing with an ERA of 6.00.

 In the winter of 1964 he played for a month and a half in the Dominion Republic Winter Baseball in its Capital, Lanto Domingo, while in 1965, in a season he admitted he wished to forget, he pitched with the Vancouver Mounties Triple A, and then Jacksonville of the International League.